MARIANA BOLLO

 Associate Professor at IUCBC, Institute of Biomedical Sciences of Córdoba.

-• Implications of Endoplasmic Reticulum stress activation in the mechanism of cell death in a model of neurodegenerative gangliosidosis (Tay-Sachs and Sandhoff diseases).
+2. The role of endoplasmic reticulum stress activation in cell death mechanisms in a neurodegenerative gangliosidosis model (Tay-Sachs and Sandhoff diseases).

 CONTACT